torusresearch/documentation/README.md

 Since key generation is an activity that requires several rounds of communication, it is unwise to do this whenever a user requires new keys.
 Instead, we generate buffers of unused keys ahead of time, so that we only need to assign them to users when they request for new keys.‌

 We run this Distributed Key Generation \(DKG\) via a cryptographic scheme called [Asynchronous Verifiable Secret Sharing \(AVSS\) by Cachin et al. \(2002\)](https://eprint.iacr.org/2002/134.pdf).
 The main advantage the DKG has over the other well-known DKGs like Pedersen DKG - Feldmen's VSS and its variants is that it is fully Asynchronous and thus does not require a complaint phase when we consider the allowance for a small zero-knowledge proof.
-This simplifies matters greatly, reducing the rounds of communication, but at the expense of message complexity and some initial logical overhead \(we will need to use bivariate sharings instead of the usual univariate sharings\).‌ Which is a fair trade-off
+This simplifies matters greatly, reducing the rounds of communication, but at the expense of message complexity and some initial logical overhead \(we will need to use bivariate sharings instead of the usual univariate sharings\).‌ Which is a fair trade-off.

 In brief, this scheme generates a random 2D plane and creates horizontal \(X\) and vertical \(Y\) slices at the appropriate indices as sharings.
 We then get sub-sharings on these horizontal and vertical sharings at the appropriate indices and echo them to other nodes.
 As a node, the sub-sharings received from other nodes should match up with the initial sharing that the node received from the dealer, and even if they do not, the node can always interpolate the correct sharing via these echoed sub-sharings.
 This eliminates the dealer complaint phase.
 Once completed, we restrict ourselves to just the horizontal \(X\) domain such that our final sharings are still on that of a univariate polynomial, which is what a typical DKG does.‌